 When I returned to the United States, I attended the six month Air Force Nuclear Weapons Maintenance Officer school at Lowry AFB, Denver, Colorado and was then assigned as the Nuclear Weapons Maintenance Officer for the 539th Fighter Interceptor Squadron (F-106) at McGuire AFB, Wrightstown, New Jersey.
 I was also a member of an Air Force inspection team responsible for assuring compliance with storage and maintenance standards for other Air Defense Command fighter squadrons.
 In 1964, I was transferred to the 425th Munitions Maintenance Squadron at Stewart AFB, Newburgh, New York (adjacent to the United States Military Academy at West Point) as a member of a small organization responsible for maintaining United States custody and control of nuclear weapons consigned to the Royal Canadian Air Force.
 I completed my active service in October 1965.

 Convair F-106 Delta Dart, 539th Fighter Interceptor Squadron

 Prior to retirement from the private sector in 2003, my business career was in human resources management at General Dynamics Convair, Sea World Inc. and the San Diego Blood Bank.
 Betty, my XYL of 49 years (a New Yorker from Manhattan) and I were married in 1964 in Montgomery, Alabama where I was attending the Air Force Squadron Officer School at Maxwell AFB.
 Our beloved daughter Janet was born in July 1967 and died in April 2008 from complications of multiple sclerosis.
 She was a graduate of Grossmont High School, La Mesa, California and attended San Diego State University.
 San Diego has always been my home, but since travel has been an important element in my life and work, there are additional cities that I consider "home towns."
 New York City, Denver, St. Louis, Orlando, Tokyo and Hong Kong are all extended home towns.
-Betty and I live with our Pembroke Welsh Corgi "Chowder" and are active members of St. Martin of Tours Catholic Church in La Mesa, California.
+Betty and I are active members of St. Martin of Tours Catholic Church in La Mesa, California.